glennqhurd/computinginthesmall/Pi Day 2024/README.md

 # Computing in the Small $\pi$ Day
-Please click on this link to open the bnus $\pi$ day notebook.
-We will not have time to cover this in class, but your teachers will be ahppy to field any questions.
-It is 100% optional (as if anything was mandatory :-)) but we couldn't resist taking advantage o fthe holiday.
+Please click on this link to open the bonus $\pi$ day notebook.
+We will not have time to cover this in class, but your teachers will be happy to field any questions.
+It is 100% optional (as if anything was mandatory :-)) but we couldn't resist taking advantage of the holiday.

 Goals for [Pi Day](https://www.piday.org/):